WAXING GIBBOUS BOOKS

 His great-granddaughter, Gertrude Dee Marplot, has taken great care to collect a number of his original manuscripts.
 Hidden among these works are surprisingly modern stories about normal kids in unearthly situations–or unique kids in worse ones.
 Ms. Marplot has edited these tales from their unknown origins and disorganized shape for the enjoyment of young readers.

 EDITOR’S NOTE: This feature article is available for your use copyright free and cost free.
 High resolution photography is available for free as well upon request.
-To request review copies of Dwarf Story or Space Story, or to arrange an interview with Gertrude Dee Marplot, contact Rachel M. Anderson, Publicist, at 952-240-2513 or email@example.com
+To request review copies of Dwarf Story, Space Story, Time Story, or to arrange an interview with Gertrude Dee Marplot, contact Rachel M. Anderson, Publicist, at 952-240-2513 or email@example.com.